A Round-Trip in Torc’s Self-Driving Car

 The few people who passed the camera and sensor-equipped car on Piquette Street in Detroit stopped to ask what it was doing.
 The team responded that it had driven there to showcase Torc’s autonomous vehicle technology.
 The trip paid tribute to the city that sparked the American automotive revolution.

 The Ford Piquette Plant destination was not chosen as a random destination.
-Torc co-founder and CEO Michael Fleming said he chose the plant for its historical significance.
-Fleming stated, “We chose the birthplace of the Model T as our destination because it signifies the beginning of the transportation revolution.”
+Torc co-founder Michael Fleming shared that he chose the plant for its historical significance.
+“We chose the birthplace of the Model T as our destination because it signifies the beginning of the transportation revolution,” he said in an interview.
 “Self-driving vehicles are the next revolution; they have the potential to improve the lives of everyone.”

 The Journey Home

-On April 2, the Torc team traveled back to Virginia.
+On April 2nd, the Torc team traveled back to Virginia, this time piloting the Torc car with their own two hands.
 Despite arriving on Sunday evening, they were greeted by a large group of Torc employees when they pulled into the company garage.
 They immediately gathered to discuss trip data, improvements, and a plan to improve the technology.
-The vehicles were back on the local roads Monday morning and have been on public roads almost every day since.
+On Monday morning, the car was back on the road, ready to test out the lessons learned from this first long autonomous trip.

 Torc’s Self-Driving Car Project Background